kavia-common/weekly-progress-insights-platform-22351-22360/weekly_report_frontend/README.md

 For detailed guidance and RLS notes, see `docs/roles.md`.

+---

 ## Local Testing: Disable Auth (Feature Flag)

-For local UI testing without logging in, you can bypass protected routes by setting the following environment variable before starting the dev server:
+For local UI testing without logging in, you can bypass protected routes by setting:

-- REACT_APP_DISABLE_AUTH=true
+- `REACT_APP_DISABLE_AUTH=true`

 When enabled:
 - All routes render without requiring authentication.